Workrise, once known as RigUp, raises $300M at a $2.9B valuation – TechCrunch

-Workrise, which has built a workforce management platform for the skilled trades, announced today that it has raised $300 million in a Series E round led by UK-based Baillie Gifford that values the company at $2.9 billion.
+Workrise, which has built a workforce management platform for the skilled trades, announced today that it has raised $300 million in a Series E round led by U.K.-based Baillie Gifford that values the company at $2.9 billion.

-New investor Franklin Templeton joined existing backers including Founders Fund, Bedrock Capital, Andreessen Horowitz (a16z), Moore Strategic Ventures, 137 Ventures and Brookfield Growth Partners in putting money in the round.
-WIth this latest financing, Workrise has now raised over $750 million.
+New investor Franklin Templeton joined existing backers — including Founders Fund, Bedrock Capital, Andreessen Horowitz (a16z), Moore Strategic Ventures, 137 Ventures and Brookfield Growth Partners — in putting money in the round.
+With this latest financing, Workrise has now raised more than $750 million.

-You may know Austin-based Workrise better as its former name, RigUp.
+You may know Austin-based Workrise better by its former name, RigUp.
 The company changed its name earlier this year to reflect a new emphasis on industries other than just oil and gas after the industry took a beating in recent years.

 In 2020, Workrise laid off one-quarter of its corporate employees as the industry took an even bigger hit from the COVID-19 pandemic.
-It currently has over 600 employees in 25 offices.
+It currently has more than 600 employees in 25 offices.

 Despite the rocky start to the year, Workrise apparently ended up rebounding.
 Its gross revenue has tripled since 2018, going from just under $300 million to about $900 million to close out 2020.